 3. Handling More Complex Building Code and Permit Requirements

-Commercial projects are, generally, larger and more complex than residential ones.
+Commercial projects are, generally, larger and more complex than residential construction ones.
 Codes and regulations for commercial projects are significantly different than those in residential, and they vary by region.
 Residential building codes are nothing short of strict, but be prepared that they go up a notch on commercial buildings.
 You’ll need to comply with the Americans with Disabilities Act, and there are additional requirements in the realm of fire safety and building exits (and that’s just the tip of the iceberg).

 How to Prepare: Study up on the building codes and permits required for the commercial project you’re working on, and know how they’ll affect the cost of work.
 Be sure to train your employees on any relevant changes that apply to them in this arena.
 Hiring new talent with experience in commercial jobs can also be a tremendous help here.